Freemansburg, Pennsylvania

-Freemansburg is a borough in Northampton County, Pennsylvania.
-The population of Freemansburg was 2,875 as of the 2020 census.
+Freemansburg is a borough in Northampton County, Pennsylvania, United States.
+The population was 2,875 as of the 2020 census.
 The Lehigh River, a 109 mi tributary of the Delaware River, flows through Freemansburg.

-Freemansburg is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was thus the 68th most populous metropolitan area in the U.S. as of the 2020 census.
+Freemansburg is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th-most populous metropolitan area in the U.S. as of the 2020 census.

 History

-Freemansburg was named for Jacob Freeman.
+The area that would become Freemansburg was first settled by the Bachman family in the 1760s with their old stone house, which also doubled as a tavern, still standing on the western edge of the borough.
+The Bachmans resisted several attacks from local Indians who lived on the opposite bank of the Lehigh River.
+Shortly afterwards the Bachmans were joined by the Freemans as well as Moravians from neighboring Bethlehem who built a series of mills, as well as a distillery and tavern.

+In 1811 a bridge was built across the Lehigh River at Freemansburg and the first physician moved into the area in 1817, as well as the opening of the first general store in 1825.
+By the 1830s the hamlet was starting to develop into a municipality within its own right, as a public school was built in 1838.
+Also in the 1830s the eponymous Jacob Freeman began operating a local tavern.
+Freemansburg would become an incorporated borough in January 1856.
+It originally had a Chief Burgess system of government, like many municipalities in Pennsylvania, where the executive of the government was a mostly powerless honorary position elected for one year terms from among members of the city council.
+The first Chief Burgess was George Bachman, and the first members of the city council were: William Gwinner the council President, Amos Seip, John Warg, Thomas Doney, and R. O. Lerch.
+They would be sworn in on March 29, 1856.

+The town is notable for having a seven-member city council, the same size as that of Bethlehem, despite Bethlehem having a population nearly 4000% larger than Freemansburg.
+Additionally, this council has seen high turnover of membership and rather vitriolic debates and name calling as well as a deep-seated rivalry between true "burgers", people born and raised in the borough, and those who moved in from Bethlehem after the closing of the Bethlehem Works.

 Geography

 Freemansburg is located at 40°37′38″N 75°20′23″W (40.627348, -75.339815).
 According to the U.S. Census Bureau, the borough has a total area of 0.8 sqmi, of which 0.7 sqmi is land and 0.04 sqmi (5.26%) is water.

 Transportation

 As of 2018, there were 10.24 mi of public roads in Freemansburg, of which 1.88 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 8.36 mi were maintained by the borough.

 No numbered highways pass through Freemansburg directly.
 Main thoroughfares traversing the borough include Freemansburg Avenue, Washington Street, Main Street, Market Street and Cambria Street.